nourassili/nourassili/README.md

 ## About Me

- I've been on both sides: the founding engineer in the trenches and the strategist setting direction.
+ I've been on both sides of engineering and strategy.
 Both taught me something the other couldn't.
 Now I sit in the middle to mediate the trip ups so nobody gets caught off guard.

 **Role**: Product Manager at [Mycelia Foundation](https://www.myfound.org/en) & Founder at [Phase](https://phaseapp.co/)